Stereotactic Radiation (SRS/SRT) Treatment FAQ

 If My Pet Needs More Than One Treatment Session, And I am Traveling From Out-Of-Town, Can The Sessions Be Provided On Consecutive Days So I Only Have To Make One Trip?

 Yes.
-With significantly reduced toxicity to healthy tissue, the pet does not require the recovery time between treatments that are often necessary with traditional radiation therapy.
-This makes it easier to cluster treatment sessions closer together, adding a level of convenience for pet owners that have to balance their busy lives around their pet’s treatment schedule.
+SRS/SRT is intended to be delivered on consecutive days.
+The few number of treatments in a short amount of time is an added level of convenience for pet owners that have to balance their busy lives around their pet’s treatment schedule.
 We can also help you find nearby pet-friendly hotels, restaurants, and any other services you need while your pet is undergoing treatment.

 What Kind Of Recovery Should I Expect Following Treatment?